kamuridesu/KamTube/docs/reference.md

 * video_id: id of the video

 Returns:
-* a list of objects containing the qualiaty and necessary info to build the query
+* an object with the video title and an infos array containing the necessary info for building the query

 ### getVideoDownloadUrl
 Gets the video url, getting the infos from the method above